Dilla, Ethiopia

-Until the completion in the early 1970s of the tarmac road to the Kenya border, Dilla had been located at the southern end of the all-weather road from Addis Ababa and thus became the major transfer and marketing point for coffee grown farther south, particularly of the much-prized Yirga Cheffe varietal (see coffee varietals).
+Until the completion in the early 1970s of the tarmac road to the Kenya border, Dilla had been located at the southern end of the all-weather road from Addis Ababa and thus became the major transfer and marketing point for coffee grown farther south, particularly of the much-prized Yirgacheffe varietal (see coffee varietals).
 It remains a major center of the coffee trade.

-According to the SNNPR's Bureau of Finance and Economic Development, As of 2003 Dilla's amenities include digital telephone access, postal service, 24-hour electrical service, numerous banks, and a hospital.
+According to the former SNNPR's Bureau of Finance and Economic Development, As of 2003 Dilla's amenities include digital telephone access, postal service, 24-hour electrical service, numerous banks, and a hospital.
 Dilla is the site of the Dilla University, which was founded in 1996 and was part of Debub University.
 The college become a full flagged University since 2007 and composed of more than 30 programs to Masters and bachelor's degree.
 A number of archeologically significant stelae fields are in the surrounding area, the most notable groups being those at Tutu Fella and Tutiti.